MorisatoK/docker-pterodactyl/README.md

 </p>

 # 📚 About
-There’s a lack of information about setting up and running Pterodactyl Panel inside docker using Traefik as a reverse proxy.
+~~There’s a lack of information about setting up and running Pterodactyl Panel inside docker using Traefik as a reverse proxy.
 This guide focuses on the fastest and easiest way to do that!
 This setup has been tested and is currently running in a production environment.
-All of images used in this setup are from official sources and even uses official compose files provided by Pterodactyl with addition of Traefik.
+All of images used in this setup are from official sources and even uses official compose files provided by Pterodactyl with addition of Traefik.~~
+TBD: Guide about setting up Pterodactyl in two servers with Traefik as a separate router.

 # 🧰 Getting Started
 This guide assumes you have at least two servers, one for panel and one for wings.
 You're fine by using a cheap VPS for the panel, while wings may require a higher spec server depending on the game servers you're planning to run.